Incoloy

+Types

-There are specific alloys for resistance to particular chemical attacks.
-For example, alloy 020 is designed to be resistant to sulphuric acid, and the DS Incoloy is to be used in heat-treating furnaces with reactive atmospheres and many heat cycles.
+There are different alloys to resist particular chemical attacks or under specific circumstances: for example, the DS Incoloy is to be used in heat-treating furnaces with reactive atmospheres and many heat cycles.

-Incoloy 020 "exhibits excellent corrosion resistance in chemical environments that contain sulphuric acid, chlorides, phosphoric acid and nitric acid."
+Incoloy 020 "exhibits excellent corrosion resistance in chemical environments that contain sulfuric acid, chlorides, phosphoric acid and nitric acid."

 Incoloy 028 "is resistant to both acids and salts.
 The copper content makes it resistant to sulfuric acid."

 Incoloy 330 "exhibits good strength at high temperatures and good resistance to oxidation and reduction environments."

 Incoloy 800 "is capable of remaining stable and maintaining its austenitic structure even after long time exposures to high temperatures".

-Incoloy 803 is designed for sulphur-rich environments.
+Incoloy 803 is designed for sulfur-rich environments.

-Incoloy 825 is approved for use in heat exchanger tubes by ASTM B163, and approved for pressure vessel operating temperatures up to 525°C or up to 538°C. It "offers exceptional resistance to corrosion by sulphuric acid and phosphoric acid".
+Incoloy 825 is approved for use in heat exchanger tubes by ASTM B163, and approved for pressure vessel operating temperatures up to 525°C or up to 538°C. It "offers exceptional resistance to corrosion by sulfuric acid and phosphoric acid".

 Incoloy 908 "has high tensile strength, fatigue crack growth resistance, good weldability, metallurgical stability and ductility, high fracture and impact toughness, [and] low coefficient of thermal expansion...
 [Its] resistance to oxygen embrittlement... allows hot fabrication without cracking."

 Incoloy 907 "has high strength and low thermal expansion coefficient at temperatures up to 800°F."

 Incoloy 945X is designed for chlorine-rich environments.
 Molybdenum adds crevice corrosion and pitting resistance to Incoloy 945.

 Incoloy MA956 is made by a mechanical alloying rather than a bulk-melting process; it was studied for space reactor components in the JIMO project.
 It is difficult to weld and needs to be heated to 200C for forming processes.
 A special friction welding process has been developed for it.